jlancherosn/capstone_project/README.md

 Developing additional visualizations would greatly benefit the application.
 For instance, incorporating interactive dashboards, time-series plots, and distribution comparisons could provide users with a deeper understanding of the model's outputs.
 Enhanced visualizations would also make the model more user-friendly and easier to interpret for non-technical stakeholders.

 **Conclusion**

 By addressing these limitations and implementing the suggested enhancements, the project can be further improved to offer a more flexible, detailed, and user-friendly tool for predicting and managing financial losses.
 These improvements would not only increase the model's accuracy but also its applicability across a wider range of financial scenarios, making it an even more valuable resource for risk management and decision-making.

+## Acknowledgment

+We would like to express our sincere gratitude to the Python developer community, whose contributions to statistical libraries have been invaluable to the success of this project.
+Special thanks go to the creators and maintainers of the distfit library, which demonstrated excellent performance and was crucial in the development of the model.
+Their work has significantly enhanced our ability to fit statistical distributions and model economic losses with greater accuracy.